Robinlovelace/open-gat/README.md

 identification and implementation of the most effective interventions (Klosterman 1999).

-With the explosion in open source software, which has come to dominate data science, policy, data and technological drivers are pushing for geographic analysis to be better integrated in transport planning tools, alongside wider shifts for towards more data driven, transparent and democratically accountable transport planning workflows.
+With the explosion in open source software, which has risen to prominence data science, policy, data and technological drivers are pushing for geographic analysis to be better integrated in transport planning tools, alongside wider shifts for towards more data driven, transparent and democratically accountable transport planning workflows.
 At present this dream is far from reality, despite the long history of geographic methods, public involvement and technological innovation in transport planning.

 <!-- This *policy* question raises important *research* questions: -->